The Evolution of the Facade in a Sacred Sense

 (G. Derzhavin)

-In the animal world there is also "facade construction", but these facades are more often than not just a mating decoration or a "mask" to mislead the enemy.
-Perhaps, there is an evolutionary potential in this, too, but it takes place apart from the consciousness of the creature, and, perhaps, it is also a natural manifestation, not a personal-creative one.
+The animal world has its own kind of "facade-building" too, but those facades are more often than not merely mating displays or a "mask" to mislead an enemy.
+Perhaps there is some evolutionary potential in this as well, but it unfolds apart from the creature's consciousness, and it is, in all likelihood, a natural manifestation rather than a personal, creative one.

-In the structures that accompany human life, a column would have been a surplus (not to be confused with a pole, stele or support).
-But when he needed to capture his idea of the world and his place in it, only the column became a reflection of man's involvement in the multiplicity of being.
-The capitol, of course, is a symbol of the participation of the upper world in human life.
-It took very little time for man to comprehend himself not just as a son of the earth (even technically armed), his self-consciousness began to reach heaven.
-Already in the 18th century B.C.
-Amenhotep III, pondering over the divine power of the earthly ruler, saw himself as such a reformer: on one of the sculptures in his ornaments there is the head of a ram, an attribute of the god Amon.
-Pharaohs also began to see themselves in the sacred space of the world, the center of power, finally - the representative of God on earth, and then the demiurge himself.
+In the structures that simply accompany human life, a column would have been superfluous (not to be confused with a post, a stele, or a support).
+But when man needed to capture his idea of the world and his place within it, the column became the very thing that reflected his participation in the multiplicity of being.
+The capital, of course, is a symbol of the upper world's involvement in human life.
+It took very little time for man to grasp himself as more than a son of the earth (even a technically equipped one); his self-awareness began to reach toward heaven.
+As early as the 18th century B.C., Amenhotep III, pondering the divine power of an earthly ruler, saw himself as such a reformer: on one of the sculptures, among his adornments, sits the head of a ram, an attribute of the god Amun.
+Pharaohs, too, began to see themselves within the sacred space of the world, as the center of power, and finally as the representative of God on earth, and then as the demiurge himself.

-Did architectural knowledge come "from men" or from other spheres of being?
-Mentions of God's direct design and architectural involvement in human life can be found in the Bible, and they refer to objects and constructions of a kind never before seen in human experience.
-Before Noah, no one on earth had ever before had to build ships of such magnitude that they could hold thousands of creatures and provisions and various supplies for the new age of life.
-In building the Tabernacle for the Ark of the Covenant, Moses is given the most detailed description of what is to be done, expressly instructed that he should put up "the tabernacle after the pattern that is shown you in the mountain."
-And the third time, when the time came to build a substantial temple in Jerusalem, it was also a task beyond the abilities of the nomadic pastoral tribe who lived in tents.
+Did architectural knowledge come "from men," or from other spheres of being?
+Accounts of God's direct design and architectural involvement in human life can be found in the Bible, and they refer to objects and structures of a kind never before seen in human experience.
+Before Noah, no one on earth had ever had to build ships of such magnitude that they could hold thousands of creatures along with provisions and supplies of every kind for a new age of life.
+In building the Tabernacle for the Ark of the Covenant, Moses is given the most detailed description of what is to be done, expressly instructed to raise "the tabernacle after the pattern that was shown you on the mountain."
+And the third time, when the moment came to build a substantial temple in Jerusalem, this too was a task beyond the abilities of a nomadic pastoral tribe who lived in tents.
 They had no experience of their own in such construction, no architects, no builders, no craftsmen to work the wood and stone.

 From Pillar to Column